Northern Lights Conference: 1936-1970

-The Bayfield County Athletic League was founded in 1936 by six small high schools in far northwestern Wisconsin: Bayfield, Drummond, Iron River, Ondossagon Port Wing (later South Shore) and Washburn.
+The Bayfield County Athletic League was founded in 1936 by six small high schools in far northwestern Wisconsin: Bayfield, Drummond, Iron River, Ondossagon, Port Wing (later South Shore) and Washburn.
 Cable were also announced as members but did not participate in the conference's first basketball season.
-Saxon was admitted to the conference 1937, which along with Cable's entry into competition increased membership to eight schools.
+Former Upper Wisconsin Conference members Saxon were admitted to the conference 1937, which along with Cable's entry into competition increased membership to eight schools.
 Along with Saxon's entry into the conference came a new name: the Indianhead Conference.
 The Indianhead moniker refers to a group of counties in northwestern Wisconsin that resemble the side profile of a Native American.
 Drummond and Port Wing dropped out of the conference for the 1938 season, and membership stood at six with Cable's addition.
 In 1940, Mellen joined the conference and Drummond made their return, offsetting the loss of Cable as members.
 The return of Port Wing in 1943 and Cable in 1948 brought membership up to nine schools by the end of the decade.
 The Indianhead Conference's roster remained stable at nine schools for sixteen years before rural school district consolidation whittled away at the group.
 Saxon was the first to leave the conference, consolidating with Hurley of the Michigan-Wisconsin Conference in 1964.
 Three years later, Iron River was folded into another M-W Conference school (Northwestern High School in Maple).
 Former independent Solon Springs entered the Indianhead Conference in 1968, offsetting some of the losses suffered in previous seasons.
 In 1969, Cable was merged into Drummond, bringing membership back down to seven schools.
 The Indianhead Conference gained four new members in 1970, two from the disbanded Flambeau League (Butternut and Glidden), one from the Michigan-based Porcupine Mountain Conference (Mercer) and a former independent (Northwood).